jthalpern/jthalpern.github.io/_pages/Scrivener.md

 <p style="font-size:.875em;">Welcome to my portfolio!
 What I'm showcasing here is a quick-start guide for the book-writing software Scrivener.
 Scrivener is a unique program, combining word processing, outlining, and project management capabilities.
 It's incredibly powerful, and widely adopted by authors, but the learning curve can be steep for new users. </p>

 <p style="font-size:.875em;"><b>Goal:</b> Walk users through a basic workflow for writing and exporting a project.
-As most users will go on to format their book with other software, I've focused the guide on producing a .docx file compatible with the two most popular formatting programs, Vellum and Atticus. </p>
+As most users will go on to format their book with other software, this guide is focused on producing a .docx file compatible with the two most popular formatting programs, Vellum and Atticus. </p>

 <p style="font-size:.875em;"><b>Intended audience:</b> Independent authors, who are likely tech-savvy enough to perform basic computer tasks like installing the program, but may otherwise be overwhelmed by Scrivener's complex features and interface.</p>